bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Job-Boards-and-The-Hunt.md

 ### EMAIL NO. 2: SOMEONE WHO WORKS IN YOUR DESIRED INDUSTRY

-Sending a note to someone who is already employed in the field you’re eager to be a part of is always helpful, but especially when you’re making a career change.
+Sending a note to someone who is already employed in the field you're eager to be a part of is always helpful, but especially when you're making a career change.
 Chances are good that he or she is connected to other people in the industry–some of whom might even be hiring.

 _Hello \[Name\],_

-_I hope you’re doing well!_
+_I hope you're doing well!_

-_I’m reaching out to let you know that I’ve decided to make a career change.
-Thus, I’m currently exploring different opportunities in \[industry\]._
+_I'm reaching out to let you know that I've decided to make a career change.
+Thus, I'm currently exploring different opportunities in \[industry\]._

-_Since I know you’ve worked in the industry for quite a while, I thought you’d be the perfect person to get in touch with.
-If you become aware of any open roles that might be a good fit for someone with a background in \[field\], skills in \[area\], and a desire to learn, I’d love if you could give me a heads up.
+_Since I know you've worked in the industry for quite a while, I thought you'd be the perfect person to get in touch with.
+If you become aware of any open roles that might be a good fit for someone with a background in \[field\], skills in \[area\], and a desire to learn, I'd love if you could give me a heads up.
 You can also find my resume attached to this email to get a better understanding of what I bring to the table._

-_I can’t tell you how much I appreciate any help as I work on making this switch._
+_I can't tell you how much I appreciate any help as I work on making this switch._

 _Thanks so much, \[Name\]!_